 That being said, there are some instances where leaving a 404 error alone is the best option, such as when the page is simply no longer relevant to your brand.

-Site speed wasn’t as big of a ranking factor in the past, but that is quickly changing.
+On page SEO Site speed wasn’t as big of a ranking factor in the past, but that is quickly changing.
 Site speed is critical.
 The faster your site loads, the happier your users will be—giving you a ranking bonus as well as a brand reputation bonus.

 There are several ways to speed up the performance of your site, including:

 Site speed is especially important for mobile users, as most mobile devices offer slower loading times than comparable desktop connections.
 Mobile users also tend to be more demanding, so every second here counts.

 Keeping your site secure won’t give you much of an extra ranking boost, but it will be valuable to your users.

 Opt for SSL encryption (you can tell you have this by the “s” in https://), and your users’ data will be more secure.
 Still, https is a ranking signal, and it may grow in power as the years go on.